 We don't experience what is going on in our mind with our senses.
-It is as whatever we think about ceases to exist once it's projected in our mind.
-We experience our thinking through meaning, ceasing to be a somatic one.
-Or as Alan Watts used to say, those who think too much has nothing to think about other than their own thoughts.
+It is as whatever we think about ceases to exist to our body senses once it's projected in our mind.
+We experience our thinking through meaning, ceasing to be a somatic experience.
+Or as Alan Watts used to say, those who think too much have nothing to think about other than their own thoughts.
 Hannah Arendt explained it in her book The Life of The Mind: "All thoughts arise out of experiences, but no experience yields any meaning or even coherence without undergoing the operation of imagining and thinking.
 Seen from the perspective of thinking, life in its sheer thereness is meaningless; seen from the perspective of immediacy of life and the world given to the senses, thinking is, as Plato indicated, a living death".

-Against the occidental philosophical tradition is the believe that we think because we have a body; the mind being a product of our body and not distinct from it.
+Against the occidental philosophical tradition is the belief that we think because we have a body; the mind being a product of our body and not distinct from it.
 Again, thoughts arise out of experiences - from our body senses.
 As our experiences turn into thoughts the bodily experienced thing disappears.
 As Arendt puts it, "in order to appear in my mind only, it must first be de-sensed, and the capacity to transform sensed-objects into images is called imagination".
 The imagination deals only with what is absent to our senses.
 The mind deals with nothing other than itself.
 Perhaps we could say that the opposite of thinking is body experience - perceive with our senses.

 I personally believe the best meaning we can give to life is leisure.
 As Aristotle understood it, not the free time we got after a day of work, not a play and not a recreation but the deliberate act of abstaining, of hold oneself back from the ordinary activity determined by our daily wants in order to contemplate it.
-This contemplation is the act of leisure, "which in turns was the true goal of all others activities, just as peace, for Aristotle, was true goal of war" - quoting Arendt again.
+This contemplation is the act of leisure, "which in turns was the true goal of all others activities, just as peace, for Aristotle, was the true goal of war" - quoting Arendt again.